By: Sue Cotey and Andrea Harris, RNs

 - Sweetened cereals.
 These are high in carbohydrates because of the added sugar.
 Go for the plain cereals and add a little fruit or artificial sweetener.

 - Regular pancake syrup.
 It’s very high in carbohydrates.
 Light or low-calorie syrup usually contains at least half the carbs of regular.
-And with these lighter syrups, remember that the serving size is small, and generally only one Take a look at the food label and use sparingly.
+And with these lighter syrups, remember that the serving size is still small.
+Take a look at the food label and use sparingly.

 - Sherbet.
 Many people believe sherbet is a good alternative to ice cream, but a half cup of sherbet has almost double the carbohydrates of a half cup of ice cream.

 - Fast food baked potatoes with all the fixin’s.
 You take a relatively healthy item—the plain baked potato—and add cheddar cheese, butter, sour cream, ranch dressing or bacon and it just turned into a high-sodium, fat laden disaster.
 The same goes for nachos and other cheese-covered appetizers when eating out.

 - Anything fried.
 We know fried foods are not good for anyone.
 The fat is absorbed into the food and leads to high cholesterol and weight gain which can increase your risk of developing type 2 diabetes or worsen control if you already have diabetes.
 This goes for everything from French fries to fried chicken to that panko-crusted tilapia at your favorite restaurant.
 Try baking or broiling your food or even consider checking out the new air fryers that use hot air instead of oil.
 They are a healthier option than deep-fat fryers.

 Now for the best foods…